kubecost/poc-common-configurations/alertmanager/README.md

-# Monitoring Kubecost with Prometheus/Thanos AlertManager
+# Monitoring Kubecost with Prometheus AlertManager

 ![Example Alert](./images/example-alert.png)

 ## Usage

 To start testing these alerting rules, you can apply these additional configs to your Kubecost primary cluster.
-Eventually they will need to be applied to each cluster Kubecost is monitoring.
+Eventually they will need to be applied to every cluster Kubecost is monitoring.

 ```bash
 helm upgrade -i kubecost cost-analyzer \